chevah/compat/README.rst

 Support for staring Unix daemon and installing and starting Windows services.

+Importing this module on Windows will populate the sys.argv with Unicode values.

 Unified interface for working with operating system file systems provides:

 * Unicode